 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in June 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (10 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the 100D comes out slightly ahead of the RX100 (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 100D vs Sony RX100

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).